grafana/grafana/docs/sources/shared/datasources/tempo-search-traceql.md

 1. In the **Aggregate by** row, select a scope from the first drop-down box.
 For example, `span`.
 1. Select an attribute from the second drop-down.
 1. Optional: Select **+** to add an **Aggregate by** row.
-1. Optional: Select a **Time range** to expand or narrow the data set.
+1. Optional: Select a **Time range** to expand or narrow the data set for an hour's range.
 1. Select **Run query**.

 ### Optional: Add queries